 When combined with compression and thin provisioning, deduplication makes a backup disk a cost effective strategy and now makes considering a primary storage tier consisting only of flash reasonable.
-In our upcoming webinar Permabit CEO, Tom Cook and I will discuss the top trends in data efficiency and how it will impact the market.
+In our on demand webinar Permabit CEO, Tom Cook and I discuss the top trends in data efficiency and how it will impact the market.
 Below is my take on these trends.
 Join us for the webinar to see where Tom and I disagree.

 Trend #1 – Deduplication as Table Stakes for All-Flash

 Almost every all-flash array vendor has shipped some form of data efficiency with their flash arrays, but few have delivered all three components at the same time.
 The problem is that each member of the data efficiency trifecta has a significant role.
 Thin provisioning gives back otherwise captive storage that cannot be optimized.
 Deduplication identifies redundant data across files, ideal for virtualized environments.
 Compression identifies redundancy within a file and is typically ideal for database environments.
 If data efficiency will be counted on to drive the cost of flash down, then the vendor should deliver all three components.

 But data efficiency is no longer the sole path to reduced flash cost.
 With the introduction of a high-density triple level cell (TLC) flash and 3D NAND, non-optimized systems can meet very aggressive price points.
 These systems will need to have a small SLC or MLC tier to act as a write shock absorber for the less durable TLC tier, but practical use of TLC is well within reach.